ArnoAlford/FLARE/README.md

 # FLARE
 ## What is F L A R E?
 __F L A R E__ is a tool built by two interns in the summer of 2018.
-The tool is designed to consolidate internal tools that are usually spread into dozens of tabs on each person's web browser.<br><br>
+The tool is designed to consolidate internal tools that are usually spread into dozens of tabs into one clean page with full functionality and zero api calls.<br><br>
 <img align="center" src="https://github.com/ArnoAlford/FLARE/blob/master/1.png">

 [Link to Full Screenshot](https://raw.githubusercontent.com/ArnoAlford/FLARE/master/1.png)